VVUQ · Module 4 of 10

 Evidence built from unit problems up through subsystems to the full system.

-4. What is the validation domain?
+4. What bounds the validation domain?

 5. Interpolation versus extrapolation?